 Revenue for DCS programs is generally recognized at the point in time when control is transferred to the customer under the new revenue recognition guidance.
 The Company continues to see strong demand for DCS fuzes.
-During the first quarter of 2018, we were awarded a DCS contract totaling approximately \$324.0 million, of which \$307.5 million was included in backlog as of June 29, 2018.
+During the third quarter of 2018, we were awarded a DCS contract totaling approximately \$48.6 million.
+During the first quarter of 2018, we were awarded a DCS contract totaling approximately \$324.0 million, of which \$307.5 million was included in backlog as of September 28, 2018.
 The remaining \$16.5 million relates to potential penalties payable to the customer in the event the offset requirements of the contract are not met.
-The offset requirements associated with this contract could extend for several years and have a notional value of approximately \$194.0 million; however, the ultimate value is subject to the nature of our satisfaction of these requirements as discussed more fully below.
 This agreement is designed to return economic value to the foreign country by requiring us to engage in activities supporting local defense or commercial industries, promoting a balance of trade, developing in-country technology capabilities or addressing other local development priorities.
 The offset agreement may be satisfied through activities that do not require a direct cash payment, including transferring technology, providing manufacturing, training and other consulting support to in-country projects and the purchase by third parties of supplies from in-country vendors.
 This agreement may also be satisfied through the Company's use of cash for activities, such as subcontracting with local partners, purchasing supplies from in-country vendors, providing financial support for in-country projects and making investments in local ventures.
+The offset requirements associated with this contract could extend for several years and have a notional value of approximately \$194.0 million, which is equal to sixty percent of the total contract value as defined by the agreement with the customer.
 The amount ultimately applied against the offset agreement is based on negotiations with the customer and may require cash outlays that represent only a fraction of the notional value in the offset agreement.
-The Company is currently in the process of developing a plan to satisfy the offset requirements.
+We are currently in the process of developing a proposal to satisfy the offset requirements that will be submitted to the customer before the end of the year.
+We expect approval of the proposal during the first half of 2019.
+The satisfaction of the offset requirements will be determined by the customer and is expected to occur over a seven-year period.